stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Create Data Classes for Custom Data Objects

 Python code frequently has classes for _data objects_: items that exist to store values, but do not carry out actions.
-If you are creating classes for data objects in your Python code, consider using either [Pydantic](https://docs.pydantic.dev/) or the built-in [data classes](https://docs.python.org/3/library/dataclasses.html) feature.
+If you are creating classes for data objects in your Python code, consider using [Pydantic](https://docs.pydantic.dev/), [attrs](https://www.attrs.org/en/stable/index.html) or the built-in [data classes](https://docs.python.org/3/library/dataclasses.html) feature.

 Pydantic provides validation, serialization and other features for data objects.
 You need to define the classes for Pydantic data objects with type hints.
+Classes that use attrs may use type hints, but it is optional.

-The built-in Python syntax for data classes offers fewer capabilities than Pydantic.
+The built-in Python syntax for data classes offers fewer capabilities than Pydantic or attrs.
 The data class syntax does enable you to reduce the amount of code that you need to define data objects.
 Each data class acts as a standard Python class.
 Data classes also provide a limited set of extra features, such as the ability to mark instances of a data class as [frozen](https://docs.python.org/3/library/dataclasses.html#frozen-instances).

 > [PEP 557](https://www.python.org/dev/peps/pep-0557/) describes data classes.